leancodepl/comms/packages/comms/README.md

 [![codestyle][pub_badge_style]][pub_badge_link]

-`comms` is a simple communication pattern abstraction on streams, created for communication between any logic classes.
+`comms` is a simple communication pattern abstraction on streams, created for communication between any classes.
 It allows `Listener`s to easily react to messages sent by `Sender`s.

-For use in flutter projects checkout [flutter_comms].
+For use in Flutter projects, check out [flutter_comms].

 ## Installation